adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

             └── new-support-policies.md
 ```

-See those `.md`&nbsp;files under `content/blog/2020/`, `content/blog/2021/`, and `content/blog/2022`?
+See those `.md` files under `content/blog/2020/`, `content/blog/2021/`, and `content/blog/2022`?
 Hugo automatically creates navigable pages from any content files within a section, regardless of how many levels they may be below the section’s top level (in this case, `content/blog/`).
 Thus, the XYZ Company’s blog will include web pages at `xyzcompany.com/blog/2020/fy-2020-results/`, `xyzcompany.com/blog/2021/awards-announcement/`, and so on.
-This all happens because of the presence of that `content/blog/_index.md`&nbsp;file, as we’ll soon explain.
+This all happens because of the presence of that `content/blog/_index.md` file, as we’ll soon explain.

 By default, Hugo considers a section’s top-level web page to be a *list* of the web pages within the section.
-Using the most recent example above, this means `xyzcompany.com/blog/`&nbsp;would be a list of all the site’s blog posts within `content/blog/` (if you added a loop to display them, that is).
+Using the most recent example above, this means `xyzcompany.com/blog/` would be a list of all the site’s blog posts within `content/blog/` (if you added a loop to display them, that is).
 Later, we’ll talk about how to exercise more control over what one would find at that URL.

 Now, look at this further breakdown of the overall example: